 “Do you need a taxi?” the driver shouted through the rain in Spanish in the gravelly voice of the Spanish smoker.

 “That would be great,” Jimmy shouted back in Spanish.

-“We’re trying to find a hotel.
-Do you know of any that would have vacancies now?”
+“We’re trying to find a hostel.
+Do you know any that would have vacancies now?”
 Jimmy asked in Spanish.

 “Let’s try it,” Jimmy said.

 Vera placed her head on Jimmy’s shoulder as the taxi slowly moved away from the curb and into the street and rain.
 Jimmy stared back at the sidewalk.
-They walked and ran for only fifteen minutes or so, but it seemed longer.
-That stretch of sidewalk would always belong to him, Jimmy said to himself, even if he owned it for only fifteen minutes.
+It would always belong to him, Jimmy told himself.

-The sound of the rain against the windshield and the beat of the windshield wipers put Jimmy in a bluesy trance.
+The sound of rain against the windshield and the beat of the windshield wipers put Jimmy in a bluesy trance.
 He felt something he hadn’t felt all day.
 He felt tired.
-But the rain was much softer now than it had been when he and Vera first stepped foot on the bus station’s platform.
-The driver was oblivious to the changing pattern of the rain.
-He looked at the radio more than the road.
+The driver looked at the radio more than the road.
 He was listening to the news and he kept playing with the volume.
 The voice came in strong and then faded away.
 Then it came in strong again.
-Jimmy was too tired to apply the proper concentration to translate to himself the news of Salamanca.
+Jimmy was too tired to apply the proper concentration to translate the news of Salamanca.
 It was a foreign language during the drive.

-The taxi eventually stopped in front of an entrance that read Hostal Plaza Mayor.
-It wasn’t that far from the bus station.
+The taxi stopped in front of the entrance to the Hostal Plaza Mayor.
+It wasn’t far from the bus station.
 They could have walked if they had known where they were going.